nf-core/pixelator/docs/CONTRIBUTING.md

 If there are any failures then the automated tests fail.
 These tests are run with the latest available version of Nextflow and the minimum required version specified in the pipeline code.

+#### Test data

+By default, test data is downloaded from https://github.com/nf-core/test-datasets/tree/pixelator.
+If one desires to use local data instead, this can be overriden either with the `pipelines_testdata_base_path` parameter or with the `NFT_TESTDATA_BASE_PATH` environment variable.

 ### Patch release

 > [!WARNING]